GUIDE TO CHOOSING AND BOOKING TOP KEYNOTE SPEAKERS

 TOP KEYNOTE SPEAKER

-My name is Ben Newman and I am a KEYNOTE SPEAKER and PERFORMANCE COACH in sports, business, and financial services.
+My name is Ben Newman and I am a Top 50 KEYNOTE SPEAKER and PERFORMANCE COACH in business, sports, and financial services.

 This article will dive under the hood to give you tips from my keynote speaking clients, which will hopefully make your decision process to hire a keynote speaker easier and better.
 Here’s what we’re going to cover:

 - What makes a good keynote speaker?

 - How to hire a keynote speaker.

 - Five characteristics to consider when you hire a keynote speaker.